C24Be/AS_Network_List/README.md

-# Get network lists from AS name or Network name
+# AS Network List

+This repository contains two Python scripts that allow you to retrieve network lists based on either an Autonomous System (AS) name or a Network name.

-## Description
+## Features

-* If you know AS name, use the script `network_list_from_as.py` to get the list of networks.
-* If you know the network name, use the script `network_list_from_netname.py` to get the list of networks.
+- `network_list_from_as.py`: Retrieves a list of networks associated with a given AS name.
+- `network_list_from_netname.py`: Retrieves a list of networks associated with a given Network name.

-**Note:** This scripts has been tested on MacOS and Linux.
+These scripts have been tested on MacOS and Linux.

 ## Prerequisites

-- Python 3: You can download it from the [official website](https://www.python.org/downloads/).
+- Python 3: Download it from the [official website](https://www.python.org/downloads/).

 ## Installation